You are here:

 Seller Training Program

 Effective January 1, 2010, those who sell alcohol to minors may receive a reduced criminal penalty in court if they have completed an OLCC-approved seller training program or hold a valid service permit.

 Approved seller training programs include all OLCC Alcohol Server Education (ASE) classes as well as other available courses.

-Employees can also get an alcohol service permit by completing an ASE class and submitting a Service Permit Application (additional fee of $23).
+Employees can also get an alcohol service permit by completing an ASE class and submitting a Service Permit Application.

 Clerk Training Program